WaylonMao/stm32-lab/README.md

 learning purposes and is based on the STM32F103ZET6 microcontroller board, which is manufactured by ALIENTEK tech. co., LTD. (Zhengdian atom).

+## Branch: 1-blink-leds

+This branch contains the source code for the first lab of the project.
+The goal of this lab is to blink the LEDs on the board.

+## Learning:

+- System clock configuration and initialization
+- GPIO configuration and initialization
+- Delay function

+## Date and Version

+Date: 2022-05-29

+Version: 0.1

 ## Tools and Dependencies

 To build and program the project, the following tools and dependencies are required: